 Graduate School Travel Prize

-These prestigious prizes support you as a research student to attend a national or international conference to present your research, or make a short visit to another institute to use or consult essential resources.
+These prestigious prizes support research students to attend national or international conferences to present research, or to make a short visit to another institute to use or consult essential resources.

 The Graduate School also operates a Travel Prize for Research Staff.